Samsung Galaxy S8: USA Release Date, AirPod-Killing Headset, Beast Mode And More

 Once the Samsung Galaxy S8 debuts, speculations are high that the device would see a USA and worldwide release date around April 14.
 While this projected release date is a bit later than usual, the delay is allegedly due to Samsung’s additional safety checks for the powerhouse device, in order to avoid any Note 7-like fiascos from happening again.
 While the official release date has not been confirmed by the South Korean tech giant, it seems safe to assume that the Galaxy S8 would see a USA and worldwide release date no later than April 2017.

 The Galaxy S8’s internals has been emerging in the rumor mill ever since its predecessor came out, and speculations about the device’s specs have been pretty encouraging so far.
 Processor-wise, Samsung is expected to implement the same strategy that it utilized with the Galaxy S7, releasing the flagship with a Snapdragon chip in some areas and an Exynos processor in others.
-As for the actual chip that would be used in the device, speculations are high that the Galaxy S8 would come equipped with a Snapdragon 835, a powerful, energy -efficient mobile processor that was developed in tandem by Samsung and Qualcomm.
+As for the actual chip that would be used in the device, speculations are high that the Galaxy S8 would come equipped with a Snapdragon 835, a powerful, energy-efficient mobile processor that was developed in tandem by Samsung and Qualcomm.

 Samsung’s flagship smartphones have never really been lacking in terms of raw power, and the Galaxy S8 is rumored to follow this tradition.
-A Trusted Reviews report has stated that recently, it was found that Samsung has trademarked the term “Beast Mode” for its devices.
+A Trusted Reviews report has stated that recently it was found that Samsung has trademarked the term “Beast Mode” for its devices.
 With the feature not being introduced in any of the tech giant’s existing handsets, speculations are high that the Galaxy S8 would debut the feature.
-While the specifics of the Galaxy S8’s Beast Mode have not been confirmed, numerous fans of the device believe that the setting would enable to the flagship smartphone to perform at optimum levels.
+While the specifics of the Galaxy S8’s Beast Mode have not been confirmed, numerous fans of the device believe that the setting would enable the flagship smartphone to perform at optimum levels.

 Perhaps most interesting, however, are recent rumors about the Galaxy S8’s accessories.
-According to a leak from journalist Roland Quandt, Samsung would be introducing a new pair of advanced wireless headphones that would rival Apple’s questionably-designed and notably expensive AirPods.
+According to a leak from journalist Roland Quandt, Samsung would be introducing a new pair of advanced wireless headphones that would rival Apple’s questionably designed and notably expensive AirPods.
 These AirPod killers are speculated to be far more attractive and far more affordable than the wireless headphones from Apple.
 Quandt further stated that Samsung’s upcoming wireless headphones would come equipped with active noise-cancellation, together with a number of other interesting features.

 Overall, 2017 appears to be a year of innovations in the mobile market.
 With Apple set to release the all-important iPhone 8 and Samsung on the brink of releasing the powerful Galaxy S8, this year might very well host the biggest rivalry in the mobile world to date.
 With the recent Galaxy S8 rumors and possible release dates in mind, however, Samsung might very well be the one to draw first blood.